Bahnhofstraße 12

 Diebach-Oestheim

-In Unteroestheim there is also a cosy country inn where you can fortify yourself for the onward journey.
+There is also a cosy country inn in Unteroestheim where you can fortify yourself for your onward journey.

 The "Schwarzer Adler" serves hearty country cuisine.
-The Wildermann family not only runs the rustic inn and hotel guesthouse, but also their own farm.
-This means that mainly home-grown products end up on the menu.
+The Wildermann family not only run the rustic inn and hotel guesthouse, but also their own farm.
+This means that mainly home-grown produce ends up on the menu.
 Guests can choose between Franconian specialities such as Schäufele and Sauerbraten as well as pork schnitzel or fish - all at moderate prices.
-At weekends, booking by telephone is recommended.
+Booking by telephone is recommended at weekends.

 Würzburger Str.
 8